DmitriyEshenko/accel-ppp-docs/ipoe.rst

 **noauth=0|1**
     By default is disabled: ``noauth=0`` and used RADIUS or chap-secrets authentication.

-    Allows users to connect without authentication by radius or chap-secrets.For correct work it is necessary to use with ip-pool.
+    Allows users to connect without authentication by radius or chap-secrets.
+For correct work it is necessary to use with ip-pool.

 **ifcfg=0|1**
     By default is active: ``ifcfg=1``